Author Haruki Murakami Will Donate A Record Collection 'Beyond The Bounds Of Sanity'

 An abstract painting hung on the blue-gray walls, and Jacques Rouchet's Play Bach lilted soft and mellow from hidden speakers.
 This was not like any barbershop I'd been to — you could hardly call it a barbershop.
 The next thing you know, they'll be playing Gregorian chants in bathhouses, Ryuichi Sakamoto in tax office waiting rooms.

 When Murakami invokes artists — Charlie Parker, Prince, Schubert, Bob Dylan, The Rolling Stones — and specific pieces, they simultaneously anchor and unmoor his precise-but-foggy worlds; they're the sort of references that waft through your head.
-(You have to be on your toes, too: There is no Jacques Rouchet record called Play Bach — it's Jacque Loussier who did that.
-Jacques Rouchet is the name of the director of the Academie Nationale de Musique in 1918.)

 It's probably true that the music Murakami references in his work is what he happens to have heard recently, and that it has the same effect on him — he "almost always" listens to music when he writes, and when he writes, he rarely has a preconceived destination in mind.
 "When I start to write, I don't have any plan at all," Murakami told The Paris Review.
 "I just wait for the story to come.
 I don't choose what kind of story it is or what's going to happen.
 I just wait."